 In fact, inflammation of the SI joint is one major cause of lower back pain, as well as pain in the hip, groin, buttocks, and down the back of the leg.

-Providing significant results for SI joint dysfunction, facet joint pain and arthritis in the lower back, stem cell treatments using platelet rich plasma (PRP) concentrates a patient’s blood platelets before injecting them back into the injured or damaged area.
-Containing valuable proteins or “growth factors,” the tissues, cartilage, tendons and/or ligaments are encouraged to regenerate and heal themselves naturally.
+Providing significant results for SI joint dysfunction, facet joint pain, and arthritis in the lower back, stem cell treatments using platelet-rich plasma concentrates a patient’s blood platelets before injecting them back into the injured or damaged area.
+Containing valuable proteins or “growth factors,” the tissues, cartilage, tendons, and/or ligaments are encouraged to regenerate and heal themselves naturally.

 Though not a new phenomenon, PRP treatments have since become a key player in wound healing and improving injured tendons, ligaments, muscles, joints, and other degenerative conditions.
 By taking a small portion of an individual’s blood, isolating the activated platelets, and injecting them into abnormal, damaged tissue, the concentration of growth factors promotes reparative cell formation.

 As a result, PRP therapies have reduced pain for a variety of musculoskeletal conditions and disorders, including arthritis and osteoarthritis.

 At Modern Aesthetica in Santa Monica, Dr. Daniel Moghadam is a leading physician that administers PRP therapy for low back pain due to arthritis, facet joint syndrome, sacroiliac (SI) dysfunction, and more.